 Agra Heritage Walk Takeaways

-- The city is definitely not just Taj Mahal
+- The city is definitely not just the Taj Mahal

 - Historical buildings with old architecture are in Old Agra and areas surrounding Rawat Pada